albodell/Synthesizer-Project-471/README.md

 Ownership: Alex Bodell
+Selection: Reverie

 This application is a comprehensive synthesizer that simulates a piano and supports the effects for chorus, reverb and ring modulation.
+I used ai for a decent amount of the math parts implemented, and part of the logic for the generation function in synthesizer.
 Components
 1. Piano Synthesis
 Description: The piano synthesis component simulates the sound of an acoustic piano.
 It uses the Karplus-Strong string synthesis algorithm to generate realistic piano tones.
 This component supports all 88 keys of a standard piano.
 Functionality:
-Karplus-Strong Synthesis: Implements a feedback loop with a delay line to simulate string vibrations.
+Karplus-Strong Synthesis: Implements a feedback loop with a delay line to simulate string vibrations. (math parts here were aided by ai)
 Frequency Control: Allows setting the frequency for each note, corresponding to the piano keys.
 Grading Elements Supported:
 Simulates the sound of an acoustic piano.